Ignorance is Delusional.

 As the motivating force behind every birth or product, there should be a purpose, either existence (sat) or nonexistence.
 Exactly what transformation takes place?
-The cause (karana) undergoes change (vikara) and gets transformed into the effect (karya).
+The cause (Karana) undergoes change (vikara) and gets transformed into the effect (Karya).
 Well, existence has no change, so no birth is possible from it.
 Nonexistence is void, so nothing can emanate from it.
 Existence and nonexistence are inconceivable together.
-Therefore, logically, nothing can be born or produced; cause cannot become effect.
+Therefore, logically, nothing can be born or produced; the cause cannot become the effect.

 When you remember the fire, you don’t feel the heat.
 Only when you hold fire in your hand do you experience the heat.
 So too, all objects are different from knowledge (jnana) about them.
 Knowledge is one thing, actual experience is another.
 Moreover, the search for the first cause is an endless adventure.
 Even in the complete absence of the snake, one sees it in the rope.
 It is just a creation of our imagination.
 In dreams, there is nothing material, all the happiness and grief of diversity are undergone.
 For the schemes and imagination of the mind, no logic or explanation is needed.